Crakila/Crakila/README.md

 ---

 ### By Day
-I work in Technical Support currently helping customers out with wireless broadband in rural parts of Ireland! <br />
+I work in Technical Support currently helping customers out with web hosting, domain names, Microsoft 365 and other bits and pieces! <br />

 ### By Night
 By night, you'll find me playing [Final Fantasy XIV: Online](https://eu.finalfantasyxiv.com).
+I also blog at [padraig.blog](https://padraig.blog)

 ---